 Place Them in a Cabinet

-If you don’t have ceiling space and the corners are taken up, you can place the balls in a cabinet like the Gladiator Gear Locker.
+If you don’t have ceiling space and the corners are removed, place the balls in a cabinet like the Gladiator Gear Locker.

 Keeping them in a nylon sports bag is still advisable, but a plastic storage bin isn’t entirely necessary.
 Position them so they don’t roll, and you’ll be good to go!

 Note: Only try this step if your cabinet door can close completely.
 If it stays slightly ajar, the exhaust fumes from your vehicle will still get on the balls.
-You can place them in a plastic bin and then in the cabinet if you need to.
+You can place them in a plastic bin and then in the cabinet if necessary.

 Inflate the Balls Monthly